 The desired outcomes also acknowledge that not everybody can live a fully independent life.
 For some people, illness or disability means they need support from families, government agencies or other networks to overcome barriers to their participation in society.
-Getting this support is an important part of social wellbeing.

 People with injuries or illness (both mental and physical) may experience barriers to participating in education, training and employment, thus reducing their economic standard of living.
 These barriers can also reduce people's ability to participate in other areas of life, such as family life, socialising with friends, joining community activities and taking part in recreation and leisure pursuits, which can lead to feelings of frustration and isolation.